swkWien/sessions/2023/cr20231104_gdrc/README.md

 in our local event for the Global Day of Coderetreat (https://www.coderetreat.org/).

-On this day, we come together to learn from each other, practice pair programming & test-driven development and focus on design aspects related to decoupling.
+On this day, we come together to learn from each other, practice pair programming & test-driven development and focus on design aspects related to <!!NEW TOPIC!!>.

 If that sounds interesting to you, we are thrilled to have you join us!